 - If someone requests you do not make a formal report:

 You are required to make a formal report to the Title IX office so that we may address institutional issues of sexual misconduct or harassment within the university.
 Ensure the person understands you do not have a choice of whether to report or not as a Responsible Employee, but that they can talk about their reporting options confidentially with a Confidential Resource.

 - If you’re not sure whether the conduct is sexual misconduct or sexual harassment:

 You do not need to make this determination.
 Talk to the Title IX Office.
 Investigators will do the work of determining whether it rises to the level of misconduct or harassment.

 All employees who witness or receive a report of sexual assault of a student—whether you are a Responsible Employee, a Confidential Employee, or do not fall in either category—must report de-identified statistics to the Title IX Office in accordance with state law [Wis.
 Stats, sec.
 36.11(22)] and our university policies.

-More information about reporting obligations at UWM can be found in this handout.
+More information about reporting obligations at UWM can be found in the handout below.